jsoref/pdns/docs/settings.rst

 - kiss - Use simple settable deterministic RNG. **FOR TESTING PURPOSES ONLY!**

 .. note::
-  Not all choises are available on all systems.
+  Not all choices are available on all systems.

 .. _setting-security-poll-suffix: